Return of the Chinese Eastern Railway: Impacts on the PRC

 The political impacts of the return of the Chinese Changchun Railway were widespread and reflected several issues of the era.
 According to historian Zhang Shengfa, the return of this property "removed the fetters imposed on China by the Yalta Agreement and the Sino-Soviet agreements in 1945, obtaining territorial integrity, full Chinese sovereignty, and reviving the national self-esteem and self-confidence of the Chinese people."
 The return of the railway finally ended the era of foreign railway ownership which had lasted since the first railway was built by British interests in 1876.
-The CPC could be proud of this achievement and rightly so, as they has regained a piece of property of immense significance.
+The CPC could be proud of this achievement and rightly so, as they had regained a piece of property of immense significance.
 By connecting Manchuria to the rest of China, as well as to two points of the Soviet Railway system, the Chinese Changchun railway was of political, economic, and strategic importance.
 This railway was crucial in connecting the PLA to China's borders, enhancing national security.
 In terms of political significance, not only did the CPC gain legitimacy by ending unequal ownership, but also they gained control over all transportation in Manchuria, solidifying their new national railway network.

 Furthermore, the cementing of the Sino-Soviet alliance through the CCR would be extremely beneficial for the new nation.
 The Sino-Soviet alliance guaranteed China a superpower ally in an era when it was directly fighting the United States in Korea.
 By controlling the railway, the PRC gained total control of a very strategic part of China, as not only did the CPC control the land but also all of the ways of communication.
 This monopoly on the logistical lines and lines of communication gave the CPC the means to begin its new agenda of development in Manchuria.